The Stems: 1984–1985: Love Will Grow – Rosebud Volume 1

-1986-1987: At First Sight, Violets Are Blue and break-up
+1986–1987: At First Sight, Violets Are Blue and break-up

-The Stems, with new drummer David Shaw on board, spent most of 1986 touring to promote their EP.
+The Stems, with new drummer David Shaw, spent most of 1986 touring to promote their EP.
 This included national tours supporting Flamin' Groovies and the Hoodoo Gurus.
-They also sought a label deal.
+They also sought a major label deal.
 Mushroom Records signed the band, and The Stems booked into Platinum Studios with producer Alan Thorne at the end of 1986.
-The recording process didn’t go smoothly, and stretched from the planned one month to three, with a new producer brought in to complete the record.
-At First Sight, Violets Are Blue was released in 1987, their first recording for The White Label.
+The recording process didn't go smoothly, and stretched from the planned one month to three, with a new producer brought in to complete the record.
+At First Sight, Violets Are Blue was released in 1987, their first recording for Mushroom's White Label subsidiary.
 The album debuted at No. 1 on the Australian alternative charts and 34 on the mainstream charts.
 It also received national and international critical acclaim and would be one of the best selling Australian albums of that year, despite the lack of commercial airplay in the corporate FM dominated 1980s.
 Leaning toward a stronger pop sensibility, the album highlighted the talents of Dom Mariani and Richard Lane as skilled tunesmiths of the guitar pop genre.
 The album was nominated in the top 100 Australian albums of all time by Rolling Stone magazine.
-In 1987 also saw the band embark on another national tour and make appearances on national television, including playing the final episode of Countdown.
-In the same year, the lead single "At First Sight" also made the Young Einstein soundtrack.
-By the October 1987, on the eve of a six-week European tour, the band disbanded.
-Dom's explanation was:
+In 1987, the band embarked on another national tour and made appearances on national television, including playing the final episode of Countdown.
+In the same year, the lead single "At First Sight" was also included on the Young Einstein soundtrack.
+By October 1987, on the eve of a six-week European tour, The Stems disbanded.
+Mariani's explanation was:

 "I was not very happy with the way things were going towards the end of The Stems.
 We got quite big, and there are the usual problems that happen with that.
-People tend to drift apart, there are internal conflicts, egos going wild, and bad management was probably the major factor that contributed to The Stems breakup."
+People tend to drift apart, there are internal conflicts, egos going wild, and bad management was probably the major factor that contributed to The Stems' breakup."

 Matthews offered a similar explanation: "In the end it was total burnout.
 By the time the band broke up, all of us had had enough.
 Any of us could have quit at any time.
 There was also this pull to do other stuff away from the band."

-The Stems had performed at their last live show on 31 August 1987, but the breakup wasn't officially announced until November 1987.
-The Stems had released a total of five singles, one EP, and one studio album.
+The Stems performed their last live show in their original incarnation on 31 August 1987, but the breakup was not officially announced until November that year.
+By that time The Stems had released a total of five singles, one EP, and one studio album.